Ask an expert

 Resene paint expert Jay Sharples kitted out in a pair of Resene overalls to protect his clothing, a safety mask, gloves, glasses and ear protection.

 When cleaning, painting or staining indoors, make sure your home is well ventilated and your windows are open.
-Asthmatics or allergy sufferers may find paint fumes triggering, so it’s best to use a low odour, low VOC paint from Resene’s range of Sensitive Choice or Environmental Choice approved paints.
+Asthmatics or allergy sufferers may find paint fumes triggering, so it’s best to use a low odour, low VOC paint from Resene’s range of Sensitive Choice or Eco Choice approved paints.

 A blue butterfly symbol on the label indicates the product has been approved by the National Asthma Council Australia as a low irritant product.
 Resene paints such as Resene Zylone Sheen Zero, Resene SpaceCote Flat Kitchen & Bathroom and Resene Lustacryl Kitchen & Bathroom are Sensitive Choice approved, and some of these products also contain added Resene MoulDefender to inihibit the build-up of toxic mould.